4 min read

 Venture Capital Funds – Investment Opportunity in Serbia?

-Venture Capital funds are private placement alternative investment funds (“AIFs”), that can be established as open-ended or closed-ended AIFs, investing their capital in startups and other newly established companies or companies that are in the initial stage of development.
+VC funds are private placement alternative investment funds (“AIFs”), that can be established as open-ended or closed-ended AIFs, investing their capital in startups and other newly established companies or companies that are in the initial stage of development.
+What does this practically mean?

 Depending on the value of AIFs’ assets managed by the Management Company, AIFA distinguishes two types of Management Companies: small and large.
 Management Company must be established as a large one:

-• If the value of the assets of AIFs managed by the Management Company exceeds EUR 25 million, provided that such AIFs use financial leverage; or
+1. If the value of the assets of AIFs managed by the Management Company exceeds EUR 25 million, provided that such AIFs use financial leverage; or

 Consequently, if the value of the assets of the AIFs managed by one Management Company does not exceed the said amounts, it can be organized as a small one.

-a license from the Securities Commission (“Commission”) is required.
+Prior to establishing a Management Company, it is necessary to obtain a license from the Securities Commission (“Commission”).
 To obtain such a license, both small and large Management Companies must fulfill a set of conditions, defined under the AIFA and applicable bylaws.
-However, in order to ease the entry into the AIF market in Serbia, AIFA imposes less restrictive requirements for small Management Companies, compared to those large Management Companies must fulfill.
+However, in order to ease the entering into the AIF market in Serbia, AIFA imposes less restrictive requirements for small Management Companies, compared to those that must be fulfilled by large Management Companies.

-• The minimum monetary capital for the large Management Companies amounts to EUR 125,000.00 (or EUR 300,000.00 for the close-ended AIFs with internal management); and
+1. The minimum monetary capital for the large Management Companies amounts to EUR 125,000.00 (or EUR 300,000.00 for closed-ended AIFs with internal management); and

-• The minimum monetary capital for the small Management Companies amounts to EUR 70,000.00 (or EUR 150,000.00 for close-ended AIFs with internal management).
+2. The minimum monetary capital for the small Management Companies amounts to EUR 70,000.00 (or EUR 150,000.00 for closed-ended AIFs with internal management).

-Does Venture Capital Fund Need a License?
+Does VC Fund Need a License?

-Depending on a form of a VC fund (i.e., depending on if a VC fund is established as a legal entity or a separate set of assets) AIFA imposes different requirements that must be fulfilled.
-In addition to these requirements, each VC fund must have the operating rules, that define all important characteristics of the VC fund, based on which investors can decide whether they will invest in the VC fund or not.
+Depending on the form of a VC fund (i.e., depending on if a VC fund is established as a legal entity or a separate set of assets) AIFA imposes different requirements that must be fulfilled.
+In addition to these requirements, each VC fund must have operating rules that define all important characteristics of the VC fund, based on which investors can decide whether they will invest in the VC fund or not.
 Moreover, the Management Company has an obligation to conduct the risk assessment for the VC fund before applying for a license, as well as the investment strategy, and to ensure that the VC fund fulfills all other conditions defined under the law and applicable bylaws.

 Despite the fact that the Commission granted a license to the Management Company before it was registered, the Management Company must also provide the Commission with the documentation proving that it has the adequate organizational structure to manage the VC fund.

-Who Monitors Venture Capital Fund’s Assets?
+Who Monitors VC Fund’s Assets?

-According to AIFA, a depositary may be a credit institution incorporated in Serbia, that has the approval of the Commission for a specific fund.
+According to AIFA, a depositary may be a credit institution incorporated in Serbia, which has the approval of the Commission for a specific fund.
 Together with the application for a VC fund license, the Management Company must file a request for issuance of approval for the depository.
-There is no general approval for depositary, but the Commission decides whether the Managing Company hired an adequate financial institution as a depositary of the specific VC fund.
+There is no general approval for a depositary, but the Commission decides whether the Managing Company hired an adequate financial institution as a depositary of the specific VC fund.

-VC fund is an AIF-a that invests its capital in startups and other companies in the initial stage of business development.
-The AIFA imposes certain limitations when it comes to the investments of Venture Capital funds.
+VC fund is an AIF-a that invests its capital in startups and other companies in the initial stage of development.
+The AIFA imposes certain limitations when it comes to the investments of VC funds.
 Namely, at least 70% of the VC fund’s assets must be invested in startups, companies that are in the initial stage of development, or other newly established companies, while up to 30% of its assets can be invested in other properties.

-Who Invests in Venture Capital Funds?
+Who invests in VC Funds?

-Professional investors are persons who are licensed and monitored by a relevant supervisory authority for their operations in the financial market (such as credit institutions, insurance companies, pension funds, collective investment institutions, etc.), Republic of Serbia, autonomous provinces, and local government authorities, as well as other states or national and regional authorities, the National Bank of Serbia and central banks of foreign states, international and supranational institutions (such as the International Monetary Fund, the European Central Bank, the European Investment Bank, and other similar international organizations).
-Additionally, professional investors are also legal entities that fulfill at least two out of the following three criteria:
+Professional investors are persons who are licensed and monitored by a relevant supervisory authority for their operations on the financial market (such as credit institutions, insurance companies, pension funds, collective investment institutions, etc.), Republic of Serbia, autonomous provinces, and local government authorities, as well as other states or national and regional authorities, the National Bank of Serbia and central banks of foreign states, international and supranational institutions (such as the International Monetary Fund, the European Central Bank, the European Investment Bank, and other similar international organizations).
+Additionally, professional investors are also legal entities that fulfill at least two out of three following criteria:

-• The total value of assets amounts to a minimum of EUR 20,000,000;
+1. The total value of assets amounts to at least EUR 20,000,000;

-• The annual business revenue amount to a minimum of EUR 40,000,000;
+2. The annual business revenue amounts to at least EUR 40,000,000;

-• Have funds in the minimum amount of EUR 2,000,000.
+3. Have funds in the minimum amount of EUR 2,000,000.

-• Have undertaken to make a one-off investment in an AIF in the minimum amount of EUR 50,000; and
+1. Have undertaken to make a one-off investment in an AIF in the minimum amount of EUR 50,000; and

-• The Management Company determined that they have sufficient experience in the capital market and professional knowledge to understand investment risks and to determine whether the AIF meets their investment objectives.
+2. For whom the Management Company determined that they have sufficient experience in the capital market and professional knowledge to understand investment risks and to determine whether the AIF meets their investment objectives.

 AIFA does not define criteria for semi-professional investors in detail, but it leaves it to the Management Companies to determine whether the retail investor is qualified to be a semi-professional investor or not in each specific case.
 The Management Company must conduct a detailed check of a potential semi-professional investor and keep the documentation that proves that it has all the necessary qualifications for a semi-professional investor.

-Serbia is well known as a country that has highly qualified technology experts with great educational backgrounds and a fast-growing IT market.
-It can be reasonably expected that during the following years the Serbian Venture Capital funds market will develop into a strong competitive market that will offer attractive investment opportunities.
+It can be reasonably expected that during the following years, the Serbian VC funds market will develop into a strong competitive market that will offer multiple investment opportunities.
 Do you plan to take part in such development?

 Similar Articles